 On Sunday 8 July 2018 the BBC descended on The Piece Hall in Halifax to film an exciting episode of The Antiques Roadshow.
-Being so close by — and since Holdsworth House dates from 1633 and is filled with curiosities — we knew we’d be in with a good chance of turning up with something of interest.
+Since Holdsworth House dates from 1633 and is filled with antiques and curiosities, we knew we’d be in with a good chance of turning up with something of interest.

-With plenty to choose from in safe storage it was, surprisingly, a rather plain item, which has been shrouded in mystery, that caught the eye of the antique experts.
-Since 1963 the Holdsworth House Hotel ‘witches cupboard doors’ have hung in the restaurant and been a familiar site to regular diners and guests, even commented upon by John Lennon when he stayed here on his birthday in 1964.
+With plenty to choose from within the halls of our Jacobean manor, it was (inconveniently!) the largest and heaviest item, that caught the eye of the Roadshow antique experts.
+Since 1963 the Holdsworth House Hotel witch’s cupboard doors have hung on the wall in the restaurant.
+They’re a familiar sight to regular diners, and nicknamed The Witch’s Cupboards by The Beatles’ John Lennon, when he stayed here on his birthday in 1964.

-The large doors, which are probably oak, were acquired by the Pearson family (owners of Holdsworth House) from an antique dealers in Bakewell around 1962.
-Unusually, the doors were not on display for sale, they were rescued by the Pearsons after being used by builders on the site as a cement-mixing board!
+The large doors, which are oak, date from the 17 century and were acquired by the Pearson family (owners of Holdsworth House) from an antique dealer in Bakewell around 1962.
+The doors weren’t on display for sale in the dealers, they were in fact rescued after eagle-eyed Rita Pearson spotted them being used as a builder’s cement-mixing board!

-Measuring over a metre tall and with curious masonic symbols (or so we thought) the doors are very heavy.
-Once the BBC cited an interest in featuring them on the Antiques Roadshow, the doors were carefully taken down off the wall and shipped to The Piece Hall for the day of filming.
+Measuring over a metre tall, and with curious masonic symbols (or so we thought), the doors were carefully taken down off the wall and shipped to The Piece Hall for the day of filming.
+One of the Pearson’s daughters, Gail – who now co-owns Holdsworth House with her sister Kim, was interviewed by expert Lisa Lloyd to provide more information about the doors’ background.

-We’re not at liberty to say much, but we were delighted that antique expert Lisa Lloyd said they were “one of the most interesting items she had seen all year.”
+We’re delighted that Lisa said they were one of the most interesting items she’d seen all year.
 She certainly helped us unravel the story of the doors’ use and the meaning of their symbols.

 AS SEEN ON TV